What is salvation and who is God?

 Gary: We need to be adopted into the family of Christ.
 But we are already God's children.

-Matt: The Bible states that we are children by adoption, not because god had relations with his goddess wife and had children who came down and inhabited human bodies.
+Matt: The Bible states that we are children by adoption and not because god had relations with his goddess wife and had children who came down and inhabited human bodies.
 There is no pre-existence.

 Gary: In one way we must be adopted.
 But first, we are already His literal children